 The Town provides no funding for any portion of the premiums after retirement.
 However, the Town recognizes that there may be an "implicit subsidy" arising as a result of the blended rate premium when retiree health care costs, on average, are higher than active employee healthcare costs.
-The plan is not accounts for as a trust fund as an irrevocable truth has been established to fund the plan.
+The plan is not accounted for as a trust fund as an irrevocable trust has not been established to fund the plan.
 The plan does not issue a separate financial report.

-As of September 30, 2021, the current health care premiums for the Town's health plan are already age adjusted.
+As of September 30, 2022, the current health care premiums for the Town's health plan are already age adjusted.
 Therefore, the contributions of the retirees and the age adjusted premiums would be equal.
-According to the Actuary, this would create a liability of \$0.
+According to the actuary, this would create a liability of \$0.

-It is important that if the Town switches to a group plan with blended premiums or decides to pay for retirees healthcare benefits in the future, then this liability will no longer be \$0, and a full actuarial valuation will need to be performed.
+If the Town switches to a group plan with blended premiums or decides to pay for retirees healthcare benefits in the future, then this liability will no longer be \$0, and a full actuarial valuation will need to be performed.